 - The $16,728 Social Security Bonus You Cannot Afford to Miss

-Matthew Frankel, CFP owns shares of American Express, Apple, and Berkshire Hathaway (B shares).
-The Motley Fool owns shares of and recommends Apple and Berkshire Hathaway (B shares).
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
+Keith Speights owns shares of Apple.
+The Motley Fool owns shares of and recommends Amazon, Apple, Berkshire Hathaway (B shares), and Mastercard.
 The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
-The Motley Fool recommends Costco Wholesale.
 The Motley Fool has a disclosure policy.